Auntie Mele

 Menus, rice, sweets, peacekeeper

-Mele grew up in Kalapana back when the road still went through.
+Mele grew up in Kalapana back when the road still went through, before the 1990 flow covered Kaimū.
 Her mother ran the kitchen at a small plantation-era camp and taught her to cook by feel — a pinch of this, a handful of that, taste it, fix it.
-She handles every menu conversation with our families, builds the grocery lists, presses every single musubi, and makes the haupia the night before because it has to set right.
+She keeps her grandmother's recipes in a green metal box on the shelf above the rice cooker, most of them written in pencil, some in Hawaiian, one in Ilocano.

 If you ask her what her favorite thing to cook is, she'll say "whatever's in season."
 If you press her, it's the poke.